pact-foundation/nestjs-pact/README.md

   });
 });
 ```

-If you are not sure how to write the test itself, [the great end-to-end example from Pact's Github](https://github.com/pact-foundation/pact-js/tree/master/examples/e2e) would surely help!

 Now let's look how we can publish the pacts created from the test file to a Pact broker!